zelikos/zeliblue/README.md

 ### brew-utilities

 Installs some CLI utilities via Homebrew.
+These include an alternate CLI text editor, system monitoring tools, and Rust coreutils replacements.
 The full list can be found in [the Brewfile](/config/files/shared/share/zeliblue/Brewfile).

 ### setup-homebrew